SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

    :align: center

 1. There are currently three values on the stack.
-2. A fourth value is “pushed” on to the top of the stack
+2. A fourth value is “pushed” on to the top of the stack.
 3. The stack now holds four values, with the most recent one at the top.
 4. The top item in the stack is removed, or “popped”.
 5. After popping a value, the stack once again holds three values.